theIoTLab/ProtocolAdapterLibrary/README.md

 Remember that methods of the IProtocolAdapter interface are not guaranteed to return immediately when they are called and may block.
 So, if you are calling them from inside an Activity and you are concerned about “Application Not Responding” errors (you should really be), you better call them from a thread other than the UI one.

 ###The IProtocolAdapterListener AIDL Interface
-This is the AIDL interface implemented by an Application and includes all the methods used by Protocol Adapter to communicate with Applications.
+This is the AIDL interface implemented by an Application and includes all the methods used by the Protocol Adapter Manager to communicate with Applications.
-These methods are:
+These are the most significant methods:

-* `void registerDevice(DeviceDescription devDesc)` - Called by Protocol Adapter to register a new device.
+* `void registerDevice(DeviceDescription devDesc, String daId)` - Called by Protocol Adapter to register a new device.
 * `void pushData(List<Observation> observations, DeviceDescription devDesc)` - Called by Protocol Adapter to push new measurements data coming from the device.
 * `void deregisterDevice(DeviceDescription devDesc)` - Called by Protocol Adapter to deregister a device with the protocol adapter when it is not available anymore.
 * `void registerDeviceProperties(DeviceDescription devDesc)` - Called by Protocol Adapter to register a new property for a device.
 This is not used at the moment, since all the job is done with registerDevice.
 * `void deviceDisconnected(DeviceDescription devDesc)` - Called by Protocol Adapter when a device disconnects.
+* `onDaConnected(String daId)` - Called by Protocol Adapter when a Device Adapter completes the binding process with the PA.
 * `void log(int logLevel, String daId, String message)` - Called by Protocol Adapter to forward to the Application a log message received from one of the Device Adapters or generated locally.

+Remember that methods of the IProtocolAdapterListener interface are not guaranteed to return immediately when they are called and may block.
+So, if you are calling them from inside an Activity and you are concerned about “Application Not Responding” errors (you should really be), you better call them from a thread other than the UI one.

 ###The Parcelable Objects
 The library includes a set of objects used to communicate data and represent devices, capabilities and events.
 Because these objects must flow through AIDL interfaces, they all implements the Parcelable interface, as required by Android.
 Parcel is the Android proprietary lightweight serialization standard and objects implementing the Parcelable interface are required to also implements a number of methods used to perform the serialization of an object into a Parcel and the deseralization of a Parcel into an object.
 Follows a brief description of all these objects.